 - 1 Week Camping Permit/Rope off Permit Holders: Saturday, 19th August 2017 $56.00 (Gates will be open)

 Camp Wardens will be on-site to direct campers and provide information if necessary.
 Please respect these times and respect our volunteers so that everyone is a happy camper!

 - 10m x 10m Caravan, Camper Trailer with up to 6 people on that site.

 How many Rope Off Permits do I need?

 You only need to purchase 1 Rope Off permit per campsite which is either of the above as long as your caravan or tents fit on that site or you will need to purchase 2 sites etc.

-You need to display a copy of your permit and a copy of your season or 3 day pass on your roped off camp site and Camping Marshals will be checking sites on a daily basis.
+You need to display a copy of your permit and a copy of your muster pass on your roped off camp site and Camping Marshals will be checking sites on a daily basis.
 (Black out your personal details on the tickets), leaving your name and barcode visible.